simbolmina/nestjs-auth/README.md

-# eCommerce API
+# NestJS Authentication and User Management API

-This is the backend API for an ecommercw project, built using NestJS, TypeORM, and PostgreSQL.
-The API also includes Swagger documentation for easy testing and exploration of the available endpoints.
+This project is a showcase of a backend API developed using NestJS, demonstrating capabilities in user management, authentication, and both unit and end-to-end testing.
+It utilizes TypeORM with PostgreSQL for database interactions and includes comprehensive API documentation using Swagger.

+Codes are stripped out from a bigger app so there are some unnecessary codes in app here and there.

 ## Getting Started